 Sergey Lagodinsky, First Deputy Chairman of the Legal Affairs Committee of the European Parliament, adopted Maxim Znak as a political prisoner and declared: “Maxim Znak, citizen and lawyer-colleague, I stand by you.
 Following Mr Znak’s kidnapping and disappearance on 9 September, I ask President Lukashenka and the authorities in Belarus to set Maxim Znak free without delay.
 All captured members of the coordination council like Maxim and many other baselessly imprisoned citizens in Belarus must be released immediately.
 Securing human and civil rights, free elections and full democracy are key demands of the peaceful opposition of Belarus.These demands have my full support.”

-Claudia Müller, member of the Bundestag Committee on European Union Affairs, has taken over the godparenthood for Akikhiro Hayeuski-Hanada.
-She stated: “Freedom for Akikhiro Hayeuski-Hanada!
-I call on the ruling regime of Belarus to release political prisoner Akikhiro Hayeuski-Hanada immediately.
-Akikhiro was arrested by the Belarusian security apparatus during a demonstration a few days after the rigged presidential election on 13 August.
+Claudia Müller, member of the Bundestag Committee on European Union Affairs, has taken over the godparenthood for Akihiro Hayeuski-Hanada.
+She stated: “Freedom for Akihiro Hayeuski-Hanada!
+I call on the ruling regime of Belarus to release political prisoner Akihiro Hayeuski-Hanada immediately.
+Akihiro was arrested by the Belarusian security apparatus during a demonstration a few days after the rigged presidential election on 13 August.
 He has thus been in detention for one month.
-According to reports from another prisoner, Akikhiro was mistreated by KGB staff in custody.
+According to reports from another prisoner, Akihiro was mistreated by KGB staff in custody.
 His crime?
 At a demonstration to denounce the electoral fraud, which was clearly visible to the whole world.
 In recent weeks, Lukashenka has proven once again that he has lost all democratic legitimacy and can only hold on to power by force against his own people.
 Mr Lukashenka, release all political prisoners and resign!”